 Pros & Cons

 Here’s a quick glance at the pros and cons…

-Cloud hosting is becoming a popular choice of web hosting for businesses.
-There are 2 main types of cloud hosting: Public cloud (being the most common) and private cloud hosting.
+Cloud hosting is becoming a popular choice of web hosting for small businesses.

 A private cloud service is offered exclusively to one business, which means that particular business has the benefits of cloud computing without sharing resources with other businesses.

-Private cloud hosting offers the same level of reliability, scalability, and performance of public cloud hosting, but with higher levels of control and security.
-Depending on your business requirements, private cloud hosting can either be managed, or self-managed.
+Private cloud hosting companies offers the same level of reliability, scalability, and performance of public cloud hosting, but with higher levels of control and security.
+Depending on your business requirements, cloud hosting services can either be managed, or self-managed.

 Services are delivered in-house or at a hosting provider’s data centre – the latter being the most cost-effective.

 Liquid Web also have some awesome hosting packages.

 The main benefit of private cloud hosting is the higher level of control and security.
 In addition to public cloud hosting, with private, the additional benefits are:

 - Higher levels of security – You will not be sharing the physical server with anyone else.
 This creates a very secure network on multiple levels for your website.